MarilenaRoque/the_silver_screen/README.md

 - An Article has zero or many votes
 - A User has zero or many votes
 - A vote belongs to a User and belongs to an Article
+- A bookmark belongs to a User and belongs to an Article
 - A Category has many or zero Articles
 - An article has one or many Categories